Surxezdegr8/Product-Management-API/README.md

 - View a product by ID
 - Update a product
 - Delete a product
-- Validation (price, quantity > 0, name not empty)
+- Validation (price and quantity > 0, name not empty)
 - Swagger API docs

 ## Tech Stack